 Additional underfoot cushioning is given by a standard sock liner.
 It’s soft and it’s helpful when it comes to making the underfoot experience as comfortable as possible to the wearer.

-The Open Mesh is a high quality fabric that has an open construction.
+Just like the DS Racer 11, this running comes with an open mesh upper.
+The open mesh is a high quality fabric that has an open construction.
 It accommodates infiltration of air, thus making sure that the interior is as cool and dry as possible for the foot.
 It is also soft and flexible, thus making it agreeable to the natural movements of the foot.